reactiveui/splat/src/Splat.Autofac/README.md

 ## Using Autofac

-Splay.Autofac is an adapter for `IMutableDependencyResolver`.
+Splat.Autofac is an adapter for `IMutableDependencyResolver`.
 It allows you to register your application dependencies in a Autofac `Container`.
 You can then use the container as Splat's internal dependency resolver.

 ### Register the Container